RWANDA – The Trip

 The men are extremely helpful and go out of their way to give assistance and answer questions.

 3. Cleanliness.
-Rwanda is unbelievable clean with virtually no garbage anywhere.
-Single use plastic bags are illegal, but every store offers paper bags for every purchase.
+Rwanda is unbelievably clean with virtually no garbage anywhere.
+Single-use plastic bags are illegal, but every store offers paper bags for every purchase.

 The roadsides are “mown” short by all the goats, sheep and cattle that are tied next to the road or roam with their “shepherds”.